coder/docs/admin/access-control/manage.md

 - **Enable Access Tokens:** Toggle **On** if you'd like to allow users to fetch tokens from `https://<yourDomain>/api/v0/users/me/oidc-access-token`
-- **Additional Scopes:** Specify any scopes (beyond the default) that you would like Coder to request during the login process
+- **Additional Scopes:** Specify any scopes (beyond the default) that you would like Coder to request from the authentication provider.
+By default, Coder requests the scopes `openid`, `email`, and `profile`.
+Consult your authentication provider's documentation for information on which scopes they support.
 - **Disable built-in authentication:** Choose whether Coder removes the ability to log in with an email/password option when you've enabled OIDC authentication